projf/projf-explore/demos/sinescroll/README.md

 Design from the demo "All You Need" by Chapterhouse released at Revision 2022 (with minor emendations).

-This demo will have an associated Project F blog post soon.
+This demo has an associated Project F blog post: [Sine Scroller](https://projectf.io/posts/sinescroll/).
-New to graphics development on FPGA?
+New to FPGA graphics design?
 Check out [Beginning FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ![](../../doc/img/sinescroll-sim.png?raw=true "")